jamietanna/nggroup/README.md

 The following features are subject to change, but will most probably be added as they'll make my life easier:

 - `nggroup setup < file.csv`
-- Add global group `@all`
 - `tests.sh <testname>`
 - autocomplete
+- groups
+  - Add function `resolve_group`
+  - Add global group `@all`
   - groups can contain groups?
     - circular refs?
       - store list of groups that are referenced
       - if hit another of one in the list, break current iteration
       - once all groups exhausted, expand and simplify (i.e. via `sort | uniq`)
 - pipe through to email
   - on:
     - user added to site/group